aldelaro5/Bug-Fables-Internal-Docs/docs/Entities/NPCControl/ObjectTypes/JumpSpring.md

 - `collisionammount` is set to 110.0 (which prevents to reenter this branch until the end of the next LateUpdate)

 #### `data[0]` isn't 1 ([Jump](../../EntityControl/EntityControl%20Methods.md#Jump) logic)
-- The other entity `springcooldown` is set to true
+- The other entity.`springcooldown` is set to true
-- The other entity `jumpcooldown` is set to 30.0
+- The other entity.`jumpcooldown` is set to 30.0
 - If the other gameObject is the player, CancelAction is called on the player keeping the beemerang.
-On top of this, if `itempicked` is true (we are in a [CheckItem](../Notable%20methods/CheckItem.md) process), the player entity `onground` is set to true
+On top of this, if `itempicked` is true (we are in a [CheckItem](../Notable%20methods/CheckItem.md) process), the player entity.`onground` is set to true
-- Unless we set `onground` to true earlier, the following occurs:
+- Unless we set.`onground` to true earlier, the following occurs:
-  - The entity `springcooldown` is set to true
+  - The entity.`springcooldown` is set to true
   - [Jump](../../EntityControl/EntityControl%20Methods.md#Jump) is called on the other entity with the height being its `jumpheight` unless `vectordata[0].x` is above 1.0 and the other doesn't have an `npcdata` that is a [RollingRock](RollingRock.md) where `vectordata[0].x` is used as the height instead

 ## Hazards.OnObjectStay